 Associate Director, EMOS

 Dr. Cook served as the chair of the Earth Matters on Stage New Play Festival and Symposium in 2018 and is now an associate director (alongside Theresa May) for EMOS.
-He is an associate professor and chair of the Department of Theatre and Dance at the University of Alaska Anchorage, where he directs and teaches courses in theatre history, playwriting, dramaturgy, and directing.
+He is former associate professor and chair of the Department of Theatre and Dance at the University of Alaska Anchorage, where he taught theatre history, playwriting, dramaturgy, and directing until the department's closure in 2023.
 His research focuses on contemporary British theatre, and he has published on the work of the Cherub Company in the United Kingdom and abroad between 1978 and 2003.
 He has presented at conferences in the U.S., U.K., and Canada, and published articles and book reviews in, Theatre History Studies, Theatre Survey, Performing Arts Resources and the LMDA Sourcebook.
 He has served as a contributing editor to Theatre History Studies, as well as the co-editor of a special section in the 2018 volume on politics, theatre, and change.